Zhao-DU/hlh-site/README.md

 	- Note if using git-bash need to use `./mongod` instead and so forth
 3. Open another terminal to `${mongodb_install_dir}/bin`
 4. Connect to db REPL shell using `mongo`

+## Set-up anaconda environment
+1. Navigate to the folder containing the `.yml` file
+2. Use the `conda env create -f ${filename}` command to create environment (see https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)

 ## Root Folders
 - react